Basel SBB railway station: Basel SBB station

 Due to the lowering of the tracks at the time of rebuilding, it was difficult to extend the station with additional tracks.
 On the South side, the platform system has nevertheless been augmented several times: tracks 11 and 12 have been added, the pedestrian underpass has been extended to Gundeldingen, and, in 2003, the new Passerelle was constructed to the new tracks 14 and 15.
 These changes, together with the introduction of a clock-face timetable in 1982 and the Rail 2000 project, achieved an increase in the station's capacity.
 Finally, in June 2008, the new tracks 16 and 17 went into operation.

 The Passerelle is an element of the new SBB CFF FFS commercial concept known as RailCity.
 Designed by architects Cruz and Ortiz, it runs over the tracks from the ticket hall at the western end of the train shed to the district of Gundeldingen, and links the platforms with each other.
 A walkway with shopping opportunities, it is 185 m long, 30 m wide, and replaced the pedestrian underpass.
 Today, the former underpass is used for operational and logistical purposes.

 With the construction of the Passerelle, the RailCenter and the information display were relocated from the ticket hall to the former luggage hall.
 Additionally, the 1987-built customer service ticket pavilion in the ticket hall was removed, and since then the ticket hall has been able to unfold its ambience to its fullest extent.

 Meanwhile, in 1998 and 1999, a new signal box was constructed on behalf of the SBB CFF FFS.
 The architects of this striking building were Herzog & de Meuron.

+Specificities as border-station

+Infrastructure

+In order to accommodate traffic and services from three different systems (D/CH/F), the station and the nearby tracks are designed to be multi-system capable.

+SBB Re 420 (only certified in Switzerland) and DB Class 101 (only certified in Germany) at the Basel SBB station.

+Block signaling point N103 on the Basel Bad Bf - Basel SBB route that integrated with PZB 90 magnets on the right sides of the track, two yellow EuroBalises (ETCS L1 LS) and two Integra-Signum magnets.

+The track section from Basel SBB station (BS) via Basel Bad station (RB) to Weil am Rhein station (RW) in Germany is designed under SBB I standard and integrated with three different train protection systems: ETCS Level 1 LS (European), PZB 90 (German) and EuroSIGNUM/EuroZUB (Swiss).
+The overhead catenaries are also compatible with both the Swiss 1450mm and the German 1950mm pantograph types.
+This enables rolling-stocks holding the Swiss or German operation certificate to connect the nearby regions and doesn’t require additional multi-system capability.